youandmedigital/craft-breadcrumb/README.md

 {# Settings array passed into the Breadcrumb config #}
 {% set breadcrumb = craft.breadcrumb.config(settings) %}
 ```
-- **homeTitle** `(string, optional, default 'Home')`: This allows you to customise the title of the first item in the Breadcrumb
+- **homeTitle** `(string, optional, default 'Home')`: This allows you to customise the title of the first item in the breadcrumb

-- **homeUrl** `(string, optional, default '@baseUrl')`: This allows you to set a custom URL for the first item in the Breadcrumb
+- **homeUrl** `(string, optional, default '@baseUrl')`: This allows you to set a custom URL for the first item in the breadcrumb

 - **skipUrlSegment** `(int, optional, default 'null')`: This allows you to remove a segment from the Breadcrumb array.
-For example, if you have the URL `https://mysite.local/posts/categories/example-category` and want to remove `categories` from the Breadcrumb, you would enter `3` as a value.
+For example, if you have the URL `https://mysite.local/posts/categories/example-category` and want to remove `categories` from the breadcrumb, you would enter `3` as a value.
 This would remove the 3rd segment from all URL's, so be careful!

 - **customFieldHandleEntryId** `(int, optional, default '0')`: Works with customFieldHandle.
 Nothing to customise here.

-- **customFieldHandle** `(string, optional, default 'null')`: This allows you to specify a custom field that contains a custom title you want to appear in the Breadcrumb.
-This only works for the last item in the Breadcrumb.
+- **customFieldHandle** `(string, optional, default 'null')`: This allows you to specify a custom field that contains a custom title you want to appear in the breadcrumb.
+This only works for the last item in the breadcrumb.
 Requires customFieldHandleEntryId to work.

 ## Is Breadcrumb right for me?

-If you have a URL like `https://mysite.local/posts/categories/example-category`, it will generate a Breadcrumb based on each segment in the URL.
-This means if you don't have a template or redirect setup for `https://mysite.local/posts/categories` it will return a 404 when clicked from the Breadcrumb trail.
+If you have a URL like `https://mysite.local/posts/categories/example-category`, it will generate a breadcrumb based on each segment in the URL.
+This means if you don't have a template or redirect setup for `https://mysite.local/posts/categories` it will return a 404 when clicked from the breadcrumb trail.

 If you have a url that looks like `https://mysite.local/c/12/random/post-title`, Breadcrumb is not for you.